Updated by Bobby

 That type of flexibility and tuning stability is impossible to replicate in a traditional tremolo bridge, which is why the Floyd Rose has become a must for many lead guitar players who specialize in whammy bar use and high-end lead technique.
 It has also given way to a handful of imitation locking tremolo systems, including the Edge Zero by Ibanez, which functions - and appears - nearly the same as a full Floyd Rose.

-In this article we're looking at electric guitars specifically with Floyd Rose locking tremolo systems installed.
+In this article we're looking at the best electric guitars specifically with Floyd Rose locking tremolo systems installed.

 Fender Player Stratocaster HSS with Floyd Rose